Can Cognizant Technology Solutions Corporation (CTSH) Remain Competitive?

 CTSH’s Market Performance

-CTSH stocks went up by 3.18% for the week, with a monthly jump of 2.00% and a quarterly performance of 11.23%, while its annual performance rate touched 17.08%.
-The volatility ratio for the week stands at 2.80% while the volatility levels for the past 30 days are set at 2.63% for Cognizant Technology Solutions Corporation.
-The simple moving average for the period of the last 20 days is 3.96% for CTSH stocks with a simple moving average of 15.46% for the last 200 days.
+CTSH stocks went down by -0.12% for the week, with a monthly jump of 2.13% and a quarterly performance of 8.68%, while its annual performance rate touched 16.52%.
+The volatility ratio for the week stands at 3.01% while the volatility levels for the past 30 days are set at 2.84% for Cognizant Technology Solutions Corporation.
+The simple moving average for the period of the last 20 days is 3.38% for CTSH stocks with a simple moving average of 15.00% for the last 200 days.

 Analysts’ Opinion of CTSH